wso2-attic/ballerina-integrator/vscode/README.md

         ```
         npm install -g vsce
         ```
-   - Clone [this](https://github.com/wso2/ballerina-integrator) repository and open the `vscode/extension` folder in Visual Studio Code.
+   - Clone [the Ballerina Integrator repository](https://github.com/wso2/ballerina-integrator) and open the `vscode/extension` directory in Visual Studio Code.
    - Load the required node modules using the following command.
         ```
         npm install